This blog was originally published in June 2019. It was updated in October 2023.

-That’s where a CRM (Customer Relationship Management) system can come in.
+That’s where a robust CRM (Customer Relationship Management) system can come in.
 Are you taking advantage of this tool yet?
-If not, you’re losing some of that precious time every day — time that could be spent prospecting and selling.
+If not, you’re losing some of that precious time every day — time that could be spent selling, connecting with your customers and making strategic decisions about your business.

 Learn more about how a CRM could benefit you in the blog post below.